-Coursework in the Clinical Mental Health Counseling Program, School Counseling Program, and Education with Licensure program is completed onsite with classes offered in the evenings and online.
+Coursework in the Clinical Mental Health Counseling Program, School Counseling Program, and Education programs is completed onsite with classes offered in the evenings and online.
 Classes are small, discussion-oriented, and presented from a Christian perspective.
 Practica and internship experiences, in addition to coursework, are part of the counseling programs.